torvalds/linux/Documentation/driver-api/mmc/mmc-test.rst

 Contributing
 ============

 Contributions to the `mmc_test` framework are welcome.
-Please follow the standard Linux kernel contribution guidelines and submit patches to the appropriate maintainers.
+Please follow the standard GNU/Linux kernel contribution guidelines and submit patches to the appropriate maintainers.

 Contact
 =======